The techniques that boost your ideation and make AI brainstorming better too

 Some of my other go-to scaffolds:

 What if I flipped my thinking?
-What if the idea came from a complete opposite of my assumptions?
+What if the idea came from the complete opposite of my assumptions?
 If I assume a homepage needs to be compact and packed with immediate information, why not flip it?
 What if the home screen were spacious and expressive instead?

 What other kind of value could this create?
-Or what if this weren’t about [x], but about [y]?”
-This kind of prompt helps me rethink what a solution is really for.
+Or what if this weren’t about [x], but about [y]?
+Prompts like this help me rethink what a solution is really for.
+For example, what if managing personal carbon offsets wasn’t just about tracking your own impact?
+What if it could foster shared responsibility?

 Use these scaffolds to generate ideas